kannanvijayan-zz/Thoughts/binjs_part1.md

 David's opening newsletter post covers the problem in detail:
 [https://yoric.github.io/post/binary-ast-newsletter-1].

-... but in short: the web uses a lot of Javascript, and every part of downloading, parsing, compiling, optimizing and executing that Javascript is time-consuming.
+... but in short: the web uses a lot of JS, and every part of downloading, parsing, compiling, optimizing and executing that JS is time-consuming.
-While the world has made remarkable progress in the last five years on Javascript compilation, optimization and execution, we haven't seen the same progress on the parsing front.
+While the world has made remarkable progress in the last five years on JS compilation, optimization and execution, we haven't seen the same progress on the parsing front.